Zoom finally makes this important feature free for everyone

 Before news of the announcement, Zoom’s AI-powered caption feature had been paywalled at a cost of $150/£159/AU$190 per year for a single license.
 For many users, that's an expensive price to pay to get what could be deemed as an essential tool.

 The company has clearly taken note.
 Zoom will increase its free members' levels of usability in the interim by granting captioning requests to those who most require it.
-The statement lets users manually submit a request through a Google Form, which is included with the platform’s announcement.
+Zoom's statement lets users manually submit a request through a Google Form attachment, which is included with the platform’s announcement.

-Users who are hearing impaired and anyone who requires closed captions can make a request for Live Transcription before the wider roll out to all users later on this year.
-This will bridge the gap for many people who daily depend on captioning where it had otherwise been glaringly absent, compelling many users to seek the services of third-party transcription tools.
+Users who suffer hearing impairment and, indeed, anyone who requires closed captions can request access to Live Transcription before the wider roll out to all users later on this year.
+This will bridge the gap for many people who daily depend on captioning where it had otherwise been glaringly absent, compelling many users to seek third-party transcription tools.

 Remote working, of course, has increased our reliance on video conferencing platforms with many rivals’ video chat features steadily maturing over the course of the pandemic.
 For instance, Google Meet already has automatic closed captions, whereas meeting hosts on Zoom must manually add captions to the call, or use an external plug-in.

-Despite several staggered updates, including optimized running of the Zoom application on M1-powered devices like Apple's M1 MacBooks, including the MacBook Pro 13-inch M1 and Apple MacBook Air (M1, 2020), Zoom has been slower on the innovation side of things.
+Despite several staggered updates, including optimized running of the Zoom application on M1-powered devices like Apple's M1 MacBooks, including the MacBook Pro 13-inch M1 and Apple MacBook Air (M1, 2020), Zoom has been noticeably slower than competitors on the innovation side of things.

 And with recent news of WhatsApp offering desktop video calling to select beta users, it has further ramped up the pressure on Zoom, as veterans of the tech arena look to chip into its userbase.
 This has probably factored into the company's decision to open paid features up to its free users.